 A vasectomy is a safe and very common procedure which provides the most reliable form for male contraception.

 We have extensive experience and exclusively perform the “no-scalpel”vasectomy.
-This modern technique is done in the office, using a local anesthetic and typically takes less than 15 minutes to complete.
 Patients undergoing vasectomy will usually be sore for a few days after the procedure but typically return to work within 2-3 days and resume exercise and sexual activity within a week.
 Recovery from the vasectomy requires little more than a few days of rest, an ice pack and oral ibuprofen (i.e. Motrin or Advil).

 Complications following a vasectomy are exceedingly rare and the procedure is generally well tolerated.